Vai syllabary: Digits

 Vai uses Arabic numerals (0–9).
 In the 1920s Vai-specific digits were developed but never adopted:

 Book of Rora

 One of Momolu Duwalu Bukele's cousins, Kaali Bala Ndole Wano, wrote a long manuscript around 1845 called the Book of Ndole or Book of Rora under the pen name Rora.

 This roughly fifty page manuscript contains several now obsolete symbols:

 Unicode

 The Vai syllabary was added to the Unicode Standard in April, 2008 with the release of version 5.1.

 In Windows 7 and earlier, since this version only gives names for characters released in Unicode 5.0 and earlier, the names will either be blank (Microsoft Word applications) or "Undefined" (Character Map).

-The Unicode block for Vai is U+A500–U+A63F:
+The Unicode block for Vai is U+A500–U+A63F.
+Code points in this block are contiguous without the gaps shown in the "Syllables" table above.